verdinjoshua1982/resources.data.gov/pages/_resources/dcat-us-3-migration.md

   </tr>
   </tbody>
   </table>

   Add `accrualPeriodicity` to express update frequency:

   <pre><code>"accrualPeriodicity": "annually"
   </code></pre>

   Accepted values include: `daily`, `weekly`, `monthly`, `quarterly`, `annually`, `irregular`.
 ISO 8601 repeating duration format (e.g., `R/P1Y`) is also still accepted.

+  See [`transform_modified()`](https://github.com/GSA/dcat-us/blob/main/jsonschema/transforms.py) in transforms.py for how this translation is implemented.

   ---

   #### Step 2 — Fix `temporal`

   Replace the v1.1 ISO 8601 interval string with an array of PeriodOfTime objects.
 At least one of `startDate` or `endDate` is required per object.
 Open-ended periods are valid — omit `endDate` for ongoing datasets.

   <table class="usa-table">